 Historical Context

 The standardization of length measurements has been a gradual process spanning centuries.
-The International System of Units (SI), also known as the metric system, emerged in the late 18th century and has become the dominant system worldwide.
+Which means the International System of Units (SI), also known as the metric system, emerged in the late 18th century and has become the dominant system worldwide.
 The meter, the base unit of length in the SI system, is defined as the distance traveled by light in a vacuum in a specific fraction of a second.

 The Metric System vs. the Imperial System